 - The WordPress CMS is intuitive and simple to use – this means that managing your website and uploading new content is easy and straightforward.
 No coding knowledge needed and you won’t be dependent on a developer to update your site.
 Not only does this give you freedom but it keeps your costs low as well

-- WordPress is so flexible – you can pretty much create any type of website you want: blog, business website, portfolio, eLearning, magazine or news website.
+- WordPress is so flexible – you can pretty much create any type of website you want: blog, business website, portfolio, online course, or membership site.
 In addition to the full suite of out-of-the-box functionality, there’s a directory with thousands of additional plugins so you can truly customise it to your needs

 - WordPress is W3C standards compliant – this means that your website will not only work in today’s browser, but is future-proof too